 Corned beef on rye with Russian dressing and coleslaw is easily the most delicious sandwich ever created.

 It's related to the Reuben sandwich, but there's no Swiss cheese (or any cheese, for that matter) on this sandwich.
 And it features coleslaw instead of sauerkraut.
-Finally, it's not grilled — though I like to warm up the corned beef slightly before building the sandwich.
+Finally, it's not grilled—though we like to warm up the corned beef slightly before building the sandwich.

-You'll also notice that other than the number of slices of bread (2), I haven't specified quantities for the other ingredients.
-That's because the best possible version of this sandwich is made with as much corned beef, coleslaw and Russian dressing as you can fit between those slices of bread.
+You'll also notice that other than the number of slices of bread (2), we haven't specified quantities of the other ingredients.
+That's because the best possible version of this sandwich is made with as much corned beef, coleslaw, and Russian dressing as you can fit between those slices of bread.